Sālote Tupou III: Marriage

 In 1917, Sālote married Viliami Tungī Mailefihi, an adult noble then 30 years old, 13 years her senior.
+Her marriage had been a political masterstroke by her father, as Tungī was a direct descendant of the Tuʻi Haʻatakalaua.
+Their children, therefore, would combine the blood of the three grand royal dynasties in Tonga.
 At the age of 18, she became a mother for the first time.
 Her children were: